kbase/service_wizard2/README.md

 The previous service wizard talked directly to rancher1, this one talks directly to kubernetes.
 Dynamic services are responsible for providing  data and/or UI components for the KBase UI and Narrative.

+# Code Review Request
+* Organization and directory structure of APP
+* Organization and directory structure of TESTS
+* Organization and directory structure of TESTS (unit tests)
+* Organization and directory structure of TESTS (integration tests)
+* Organization and directory structure of FASTAPI (routes)
+* RPC Calls backwards compataiblity design
+* Rolling own incomplete RPC respoonses vs using existing libraries
+* Not Using Classes design
+* Dependency system design (passing around request.app.state)
+* Caching

 # Local Development
 This repo uses a pipenv to manage dependencies.
 To install pipenv, run `pip install pipenv`